borti4938/n64rgb_project_overview/README.md

 #### N64Advanced2

-- Digital to digital video mod with advanced feature set and powerful scaling capabilities
+- FPGA based digital to digital video mod with advanced feature set and powerful scaling capabilities
   - Comparable to N64Digital and UltraHDMI, both great modding kits, but this is open source: DIY
   - Resolution up to 1440p
   - Flexible scaler for each resolution